eosdis-nasa/earthdata-pub-dashboard/CONTRIBUTING.md

 ### Tests

-All of the automated tests for this project need to pass before your submission will be accepted.
+All of the automated tests for this project need to pass before your request will be accepted.
 See the README for instructions on how to run tests and verify that the tests pass.
 If you add new functionality, please consider adding tests for that functionality as well.